Do you need a getaway? Pack your bags and grab the kids, it’s time for an RV camping trip!

 RV camping in Redwood National Park is an amazing experience that can bring family and friends together.
 Like any trip to the great outdoors, there are tips you should take into consideration.

-- Some campgrounds and visitors centers are closed October through May, including the Jedediah Smith Visitor Center, Mill Creek, and Gold Bluffs Beach.
+Some campgrounds and visitor centers are closed from October through May, including the Jedediah Smith Visitor Center, Mill Creek, and Gold Bluffs Beach.

 RV Rental for Redwood National Park